 Small kitchen appliances like blenders, coffee makers, food processors, and waffle makers are incredibly problematic to hormonal health based on the food contact materials that are being used and their lack of migration testing reports.
 But never fear, Mamavation is here to help you make sense of it.
 After our cookware investigation was finished, we decided to keep going and find the safest small kitchen appliances for your family.

-The approved plastics are polypropylene, ABS (acrylonitrile butadiene styrene), SAN (styrene acrylonitrile) and ASA (acrylonitrile styrene acrylate).
+The approved plastics are polypropylene, ABS (acrylonitrile butadiene styrene), SAN (styrene acrylonitrile), and ASA (acrylonitrile styrene acrylate).
 They should be avoided in their raw forms (think factory workers), but appear to be quite stable under normal use and without heating.
 I repeat, no heating.
+(And no dishwashing of plastic parts that come into contact with food!)

 Materials to Avoid in Small Kitchen Appliances to Safeguard Your Family